 Oxfordshire Youth is launching its Young Women and Girls Project, taking a youth work and trauma-informed approach to support.
-We are inviting referrals for 11-25-year-olds who are victims of, or at risk of, gang related harms including violence, sexual violence and exploitation.
+We are inviting referrals for 11-25-year-olds who have been affected by, or are at risk of, harms including violence, sexual violence and exploitation.
 The project will operate in Banbury and Bicester.

 From mental health interventions to crime prevention and safe, supported housing, Oxfordshire Youth is doing whatever it takes to ensure Oxfordshire’s young people survive and thrive.
 This initiative is funded by Cherwell District Council.
 Our partner agencies on the Young Women and Girls Project include: Thames Valley Police, youth justice, probation and social services, schools and colleges, pupil referral units, alternative education providers, violence reduction units and voluntary sector organisations including SAFE!
 Oxford and Oxfordshire Sexual Abuse and Rape Crisis Centre.